 We are happy to announce a new program to the Stanton County Public Library.
-“1000 Books Before Kindergarten” is a completely free program which boost you to read 1000 books to you child before he or she begins kindergarten.
+“1000 Books Before Kindergarten” is a completely free program that boosts you to read 1000 books to your child before he or she begins kindergarten.

 How To Participate:

 - Reading to your child has shown that it opens a great opportunity for bonding.
 Both you and your child will have fun and will make new memories.